Glyphosate Detox: What It Is, Where It Hides in Your Food, and How to Reduce Exposure (2026)

 | Conventional corn products | Roundup Ready, but kernel residues are diluted in finished food | |

-| Almonds (especially California) | Glyphosate is sprayed under the trees as a weed killer; trace uptake | |
+| Almonds (especially California) | Sprayed under trees as a weed killer; trace uptake.
+Limited public testing data. | |

 | Sunflower products | Pre harvest desiccation in some regions | |